pursuit-curriculum/unit-full-stack-web-development/express-sql-create-show/lesson-notes/README.md

 const { checkBoolean, checkName } = require("../validations/checkBookmarks.js");

-// Further down...
+// Further down
 bookmarks.post("/", checkBoolean, checkName, async (req, res) => {
 ```

 Hmmm, not quite right.
-How can we check if the value of `req.body.is_favorite` is a boolean value?
+How can we check if the `req.body.is_favorite` value is a boolean value?

 If you don't know, go ahead and google it.